ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

 Slurm error messages
 ~~~~~~~~~~~~~~~~~~~~

+.. note:

+  More information on common error messages will be added when the ARCHER2 system
+  is available.

 ..
 TODO: add in examples of common Slurm error messages

 Slurm queued reasons
 ~~~~~~~~~~~~~~~~~~~~

+.. note:

+  Explanations of the reasons for jobs being queued and not running will be added when the ARCHER2 system is available.

 ..
 TODO explain ``Reason`` column from ``squeue``